dcracknell/msml-lifestyle-monitor/lifestyle-web/README.md

 ### Serving Beyond Localhost
 1. Copy `.env.example` to `.env` and set `HOST=0.0.0.0` (or the specific interface to bind) plus the port you want to expose.
 2. Update `APP_ORIGIN` with every public URL you expect browsers to load the dashboard from (comma-separated).
+If you front the site with both apex and `www` domains (e.g., `https://msmls.org` and `https://www.msmls.org`), include both.
 Set `APP_ORIGIN=*` only if you explicitly want to allow any origin.
 3. Open the chosen TCP port in your firewall/router and forward it to this machine.
 When deploying behind HTTPS, point your reverse proxy at `http://127.0.0.1:PORT` and include the final HTTPS origin in `APP_ORIGIN`.
 4. Restart the server (`npm run start` or your process manager) and verify an external request works with `curl http://<your-public-host>:PORT/api/health`.